Claudette regains tropical storm strength after 13 deaths - WTMJ

 A search was also underway for one man believed to have fallen into the water during flash flooding in Birmingham, WBRC-TV reported.
 Crews were using boats to search Pebble Creek.

 Monday morning, Claudette had maximum sustained winds of 40 mph (65 kph), the National Hurricane Center said in an advisory.
-The storm was located 65 miles (100 kilometers) east-southeast of Raleigh, North Carolina, and moving east-northeast at 25 mph (41 kph), forecasters said.
+The storm was located 30 miles (50 kilometers) south of Norfolk, Virginia, and moving east-northeast at 28 mph (45 kph), forecasters said.

 The storm was expected to move into the Atlantic Ocean later in the morning, then travel near or south of Nova Scotia on Tuesday.

-A tropical storm warning was in effect from Cape Fear, North Carolina, to the town of Duck on the Outer Banks.
-An earlier tropical storm watch was discontinued.

-About 1 to 2 inches (3 to 5 centimeters) of rain was expected for the Carolinas before the storm moved out to sea.
-A tornado was possible in the early morning hours along the Outer Banks, forecasters said.
+About 1 to 2 inches (3 to 5 centimeters) of rain was expected for the Carolinas before Claudette moved out to sea, with isolated flash flooding possible.

 The van in Saturday’s crash was carrying children ages 4 to 17 who belonged to the Tallapoosa County Girls Ranch, a youth home operated by the Alabama Sheriffs Association.